hemilabs/docs/additional-resources/smart-contract-deployments.md

 <summary>What is Capsule?</summary>

 Capsule is an asset transfer protocol that allows anyone to batch and transfer multiple assets in a single package on Hemi.
 Additionally, it provides users and developers with advanced functionality like gasless transactions, re-routing/recalling, and configurable security.
-Learn more about Capusle Labs by visiting the Capsule [site](https://capsulelabs.xyz).&#x20;
+Learn more about Capsule Labs by visiting the Capsule [site](https://capsulelabs.xyz).&#x20;

 </details>